shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ## Directory Structure

 The 5.2 Plugins are located in the `custom/plugins/` directory.
-There is no seperation in `frontend`, `core` or `backend` like in the "legacy" plugin system.
+There is no separation in `frontend`, `core` or `backend` like in the "legacy" plugin system.

 ## Plugin Name